Build / Proof of Work

 You haven't met him.
 The referral from Priya exists but hasn't been activated.
 Sequence matters here: warm Priya first, then ask for the introduction.
 Cold-reaching a referred contact before the referrer knows you well undermines both relationships.

-Referral path to Cushman & Wakefield
+Referral path to Whitmore & Reyes

-You Priya Nair (CBRE) David Park (Cushman)
+You Priya Nair (Halford Group) David Park (Whitmore)

 Follow-up logic that actually makes sense.